igomezv/igomezv.github.io/portfolio.md

 ## MOOC course
 Development of the MOOC course "Teacher training for the teaching of basic mathematics

-In collaboration with: UPEV-IPN, Dr. Daniel Sanchez Guzman, Dr. Ricardo García Salcedo and Ricardo Medel.
+In collaboration with: UPEV-IPN, Dr. Daniel Sanchez Guzman, Dr. Ricardo García Salcedo and Ricardo Medel Esquivel.

 Related links:
 - MOOC <a href="https://moocs.upev.ipn.mx/courses/course-v1:UPEV+FD1+2019_2/about">website</a>.